peterjriser/homework/Final+Paper+Markdown.md

 In George Dyson’s talk there was another comment about noise: John von Neumann and the other engineers faced a serious problem, some of the receptors in the Eniac (one of the first computers) were particularly receptive and picked up a lot of noise, in addition to the dots and dashes it was being fed.
 The solution was to shorten the distance from signal to receptor, and reduce the noise.
 Monte Carlo studies allow us to do something quite like this, by simulating many times, we are doing the same thing as reducing the distance between signal and receptor, we are weeding out the noise.

-If Friederich Hayek, the famed Economist, is to be believed, then prices and markets do an incredible job of conveying information.
-After all, he is an Austrian, and since I lived in Vienna for two years, I trust him.
-If that is true, then one of the prerogatives of the Computational Economist is to embrace the noise of the market and find meaning anyways using these great tools we have in random number generators and computers that keep getting  faster and faster.
+Clearly, then, one of the prerogatives of the Computational Economist is to embrace the noise of the market and find meaning anyways using these great tools we have in random number generators, simulation and computers that keep getting faster and faster.

 ### Using Open Source to Innovate New Models to Better Explain the World
 Professor Tyler Brough of Utah State shared a great story the other day in lecture that illustrates the idea that we have poor models pretty p.
 In order to model the profitability of hedging practices, some professors made some assumptions.
 Their assumptions about perfect competition and perfect information literally assumed away the possibility of an arbitrage opportunity with this hedging practice.
 They fixed the race.
 Any testing they did would just prove their assumptions.